Computing links to almost every modern and academic discipline — studying computer science is a plus for all graduates when in the job market.

 Both Computer Science majors and minors will find employment or graduate study opportunities; the U.S. Bureau of Labor Statistics’ Occupational Outlook Handbook predicts faster-than-average growth for nearly every computing and information technology job for the next decade.
 The analytical and problem-solving skills central to computing and the information sciences are valued by employers in all sectors.
 Skills in computing and algorithmic thinking can greatly enhance any degree in any field -including those in the sciences, business, engineering, or health professions.

 Majors in computing and information sciences have a competitive advantage in many occupations.
-For those interested in jobs in fields closely related to the discipline, the U.S. Bureau of Labor Statistics’ Occupational Outlook Handbook identifies these as “computer and information technology occupations”:
+For those interested in jobs in fields closely related to the discipline, “computer and information technology occupations” include:

 - Computer and information research scientists